open-sdg/sdg-build/README.md

 Other inputs and outputs are either under development or planned for the future:

-* Input and output from/to SDMX, both SDMX-JSON and SDMX-ML
+* Output to SDMX, both SDMX-JSON and SDMX-ML
 * Input and output from/to CSV-W
 * Input and output from/to GeoJSON